This traditional homemade mulled red wine recipe is very easy to make. So warm and cozy for sipping on cool winter nights!

 Instructions

 - Combine.
-In an 8-cup saucepan, combine the red wine, apple juice, brandy, triple sec, sugar, cinnamon stick, whole cloves, and whole allspice.1 750 ml Bottle of Red Wine, 1 ½ Cups Apple Juice, ½ Cup Brandy, ½ Cup Triple Sec, ½ Cup White Granulated Sugar, 1 Cinnamon Stick, 6 Whole Cloves, 6 Whole Allspice Berries
+In an 8-cup saucepan, combine the red wine, apple juice, brandy, triple sec, sugar, cinnamon stick, whole cloves, and whole allspice.1 Bottle Red Wine, 1 ½ Cups Apple Juice, ½ Cup Brandy, ½ Cup Triple Sec, ½ Cup White Granulated Sugar, 1 Cinnamon Stick, 6 Whole Cloves, 6 Whole Allspice Berries

 - Add Peel.
 Cut the orange in half.
 Remove the outermost part of the peel from one-half of the orange and add it to the wine mixture.1 Small Orange